-Richard Pollak is reachable at email@example.com.
-His most recent book is After the Barn: A Brother's Memoir.
-His previous books include The Creation of Dr. B: A Biography of Bruno Bettelheim; The Colombo Bay, an account of his five-week voyage on a container ship after the 9/11 terror attacks; Up Against Apartheid: The Role and the Plight of the Press in South Africa, and The Episode, a novel that deals with epilepsy.
-He is at work on a novel set in Chicago during the early days of World War II.
+Richard Pollak is the author most recently of Whit Benjamin's War, a novel set in Chicago during the early days of World War II.
+His other books include After the Barn: A Brother's Memoir; The Creation of Dr. B: A Biography of Bruno Bettelheim; The Colombo Bay, an account of his five-week voyage on a container ship after the 9/11 terror attacks; Up Against Apartheid: The Role and the Plight of the Press in South Africa, and The Episode, a novel that deals with epilepsy.
 Over more than two decades, he served as literary editor, executive editor or contributing editor of The Nation.
-He has written for that weekly, and for Harper’s, The Atlantic, The New York Times Book Review and other major magazines, and he co-founded and edited [More] magazine, the monthly journalism review that published in the 1970s.
-He was an associate editor at Newsweek, a political reporter at The Evening Sun in Baltimore, and a Poynter Fellow at Yale University, where he created and taught a course in “The Politics of Journalism,” which he also taught for several years at New York University.
-He lives in Portland, Maine, with his wife, the pianist Diane Walsh.
+He has written for that weekly, and for Harper’s, The Atlantic, The New York Times Book Review and other major magazines, and he co-founded and edited [More], the monthly journalism review that published in the 1970s.
+The magazine is now the subject of Provoking the Press (2019), a book by Kevin Lerner saluting the publication and charting its impact.
+Pollak was an associate editor at Newsweek, a political reporter at The Evening Sun in Baltimore, and a Poynter Fellow at Yale University, where he created and taught a course in “The Politics of Journalism,” which he also taught for several years at New York University.
+Since moving to Maine in 2014, he has taught a course on the life and work of Stephen Sondheim, at the University of Maine, Portland.
+He lives in Scarborough, Maine, with his wife, the pianist Diane Walsh.